Airlines to give customers ‘nonbinary’ choice under gender

 Airlines for America and the International Air Transport Association say the change will let airlines comply with requirements under U.S. and foreign laws that passenger information must match what is on the person’s form of ID used for travel.

 In 2017, Oregon became the first state to let residents identify themselves as neither male nor female on driver licenses and other ID cards.
-California, Colorado and a few other states have since begun allowing a nonbinary choice on their licenses.
+California, Colorado, Maine and Minnesota have since begun allowing a nonbinary choice on their licenses.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.